 At Royal Holloway yesterday I unwittingly intercepted both the arrival of a summer school contingent and the proud aftermath of a graduation ceremony.
 It was a poignant combination since it was summer school work that ‘prevented’ me from attending my own BA graduation.

 Scuttling through in casual wear felt both embarrassing and alienating, much as the thought of graduating did.
-Summer school work actually proved a perfect excuse not to go.
+Summer school work actually proved a useful excuse not to go.

-Seeing all the proud snaps of graduation ceremonies this week, I think of the beautiful graduation pictures that will proudly adorn walls, cabinets and mantelpieces; and just wonder what kind of personal inhibition removes the will to attend and celebrate the years of graft.
+Seeing all the proud snaps of graduation ceremonies this week, I think of the graduation pictures that will proudly adorn walls and mantelpieces and wonder what kind of inhibition removes the will to attend and celebrate the years of graft.

-Perhaps it boils down to something else.
-I want these things to mean more than just to me; otherwise it’s nothing but sheer vanity that would be tempting me to honour my own achievements.
+Perhaps it boils down to something else: I want these things to mean more than just to me, otherwise it’s nothing but vanity that tempts me to honour my own achievements.

 My parents have never shown an interest in attending a graduation ceremony.
 They are not achievers, and their attitude to achievement is a stoic one.
-I came to understand earlier this year when it started to become increasingly difficult for me to celebrate others’ achievements when they’re only accelerating away in their own world of success that seems a million miles away.
+I’m coming to understand.
+It has started to become increasingly difficult for me to celebrate others’ achievements – they’re accelerating away in their own world of success that seems a million miles away.

 I’ve read acknowledgements in doctoral theses to parents who are librarians and scholars, to wives and children.
 I’ve long thought fondly of writing the acknowledgements page.
 Now, I’m ruefully pragmatic about the idea.